BenTaylorPublic/screeps/README.md

 Links
-    Should be able to skip from stage 1.6 to 4.8 (skip caches) Should place links in this order
+    Should be able to skip from stage 1.6 to 4.8 (skip caches) Links should look at a number to determine what order to build This is because there WILL be 4 link types link-source
-        Bank
-        Link source (using a number priority, so you can force it to build one on the far away source) Link out
+            link-bank
+            link-out
+            link-in

 Empire Command
     During Attack Quick, empire command shouldn't halt all rooms just because 1 hasn't provided